 - “Hard” credit checks that impact your credit score

-Credit monitoring companies don’t know which actions you have authorized.
-So they send an alert for you to verify if the transaction is legitimate or not.
-If you don’t recognize the transaction, contact the monitoring service to start correcting the problem.
+Credit monitoring companies don’t know which actions you authorize.
+So they send alerts for you to verify unusual transactions.
+If you don’t recognize the transaction, contact the monitoring service.
+Most plans offer personal help to correct the problem.

-Free credit monitoring services will track your credit activity for at least one credit bureau.
+Free credit monitoring services monitor at least one credit bureau.
+But you may not get identity monitoring.
 If you only want credit report alerts, this is probably all you need.

 Credit Monitoring vs. Identity Theft Protection